bravepickle/midway/README.md

 - log time taken for handling requests
 - init RegEx expressions once and compile them with reuse
 - add, set, remove headers for responses and requests
-- init all RegEx rxCond compiled sources in array and read from them - check on race conditions if affected
+- init all RegEx rxCond compiled sources in array on initConfig and read from them - check on race conditions if affected